-On Wednesday, June 3, from 04:00 - 15:00, MSI staff will perform scheduled maintenance and upgrades to the network and various systems.
-This downtime will be a global, system-wide maintenance to upgrade the network components providing Panasas Connectivity.
+On Wednesday, August 5, from 04:00 - 15:00, MSI staff will perform scheduled maintenance and upgrades to the network and various systems.

-During this maintenance period, we will be performing the following updates:
+During this maintenance period, MSI will be performing the following updates:

-• Mesabi will be unavailable for firmware and network updates.
+• Mesabi will be unavailable for Infiniband testing and hardware maintenance.

-• Lab systems, login nodes, and Galaxy will be offline briefly for OS updates.
+• Lab systems, Nice, login nodes and Galaxy will be offline for network maintenance and OS updates.

-• Citrix/Xen Active Directory will be offline for failover testing.
+• Citrix/Xen will be offline for system updates.

 Systems status is always available on our Status page.